awsdocs/amazon-sqs-developer-guide/doc_source/sqs-dead-letter-queues.md

 Occasionally, producers and consumers might fail to interpret aspects of the protocol that they use to communicate, causing message corruption or loss\.
 Also, the consumer’s hardware errors might corrupt message payload\.

 The *redrive policy* specifies the *source queue*, the *dead\-letter queue*, and the conditions under which Amazon SQS moves messages from the former to the latter if the consumer of the source queue fails to process a message a specified number of times\.
-When the `ReceiveCount` for a message exceeds the `maxReceiveCount` for a queue, Amazon SQS moves the message to a dead\-letter queue\.
+When the `ReceiveCount` for a message exceeds the `maxReceiveCount` for a queue, Amazon SQS moves the message to a dead\-letter queue \(with its original message ID\)\.
 For example, if the source queue has a redrive policy with `maxReceiveCount` set to 5, and the consumer of the source queue receives a message 5 times without ever deleting it, Amazon SQS moves the message to the dead\-letter queue\.

 To specify a dead\-letter queue, you can [use the AWS Management Console or the AWS SDK for Java](sqs-configure-dead-letter-queue.md)\.
 You must do this for each queue that sends messages to a dead\-letter queue\.
 Multiple queues can target a single dead\-letter queue\.
 For more information, see [Tutorial: Configuring an Amazon SQS Dead\-Letter Queue](sqs-configure-dead-letter-queue.md) and the `RedrivePolicy` attribute of the [ `CreateQueue`](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_CreateQueue.html#API_CreateQueue_RequestParameters) or [ `SetQueueAttributes`](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SetQueueAttributes.html#API_SetQueueAttributes_RequestParameters) action\.